What it means to step down your asthma medication

 • Simply don't want to

-That last one may seem obvious, but you shouldn't feel pressured (by your family, friends, doctor, etc.) to start cutting down on your medication if you're happy with your current treatment plan.
+You shouldn't feel pressured by your family, friends, or HCP to cut back on medication if you're happy with your current treatment plan.
 Some people in your life may think asthma is a psychological illness and not a physical disease that requires real treatment, Wasserman says.
 "If you need medicine, you need it," he says.
 "It's not a sign of weakness."

 He adds that your treatment plan should allow you to live life to the fullest.
-And with your doctor's help, you may be able to cut back on the amount of medicine you need to do that.
+With your HCP’s help, you may be able to cut back on the amount of medicine you need to do that.

 More On